cjquines/qboard/README.md

 X is Cut when there's something selected, and Eraser when nothing is selected.
 The Eraser is element level: it removes entire paths.
 You can use X to delete whatever you have selected.
 E or R, when already that color, resets it to black.

 There are also keybindings with Shift and Ctrl, which you can view in-app.
+Other neat things you can do:

+- Hit the save button to save to a PDF.
+- Hit Ctrl+V to paste images from the system clipboard.
+- Right-clicking to bring up a context menu to change the style.

 ## Design principles